 Hip hop songs for kids can introduce kids to a new genre of music.
-Check out these clean songs that are safe to listen to with your children in the car!
-Enjoy your favorite rap songs for kids without worrying about the message your kids are listening to or having a song full of bleeps.
+Enjoy your favorite clean rap songs for kids without worrying about the message your kids are listening to or having a song full of bleeps.
 Kid friendly rap lyrics can be hard to find, so I’ve done the research for you with this playlist!

 So, I’ve got this playlist that I use for running.
-It’s a “get my booty in gear, run up that dang hill.
-You only have FIVE MORE MINUTES TO GO!” kind of playlist.
+It’s a “you can do this last 5 minutes!” kind of play list.

 Because I rarely regale a playlist to just a run, I have a few variations of it.
 In a few, I’ve added my kids’ favorite songs, so we can enjoy it on a drive.

 The problem is, not all of the songs on that playlist are what you’d call, “

 The first song on the playlist is Drake’s, Make Me Proud featuring Nicki Minaj.
 It’s not a song I want my kids to hear.
 While it’s a banger and awesome to amp me up, it’s definitely not kid friendly.

 Which means my kids inevitably love it and ask for it regularly.